 Where to live in Dingle

-Of course, where you live in any new town depends greatly on what amenities you’ll need.
-Dingle’s town center has almost every amenity going but perhaps if you’ve children you ought to consider school or the need for more space to run around.
+Of course, where you live in any new town depends greatly on what amenities you’ll need, though Dingle’s town center has almost every amenity going.

 As Dingle is the only town on the Peninsula, you should keep in mind that the nearest towns are about an hour's drive away.

 Of course, if you’re living in Dingle, you’ll have the opportunity to take advantage of all the amazing tourist attractions in the area – such as the nearby Inch Beach, the Blasket Islands, and of course, the fun-filled social scene.

 Dingle is so self-contained that it even has its own distillery and is home to the now world-famous Dingle Gin and Whiskey.

 If you like the outdoors, this area is the place for you!
 It is a walking enthusiast's paradise and the trail from Dingle to Tralee (which should take about 3 days to walk) takes in the charming town Annascaul (home of the Antarctic explorer Tom Crean) along the way.

 Perhaps water sports are your bag?
 In which case the beaches in the area are quite simply world class.
 Beaches such as Inch Strand have a wealth of water activities and the views alone on this beach are worth a visit.